 Shark cage diving is a popular tourist activity around the world.
 One of the reasons is that it’s an illusion of extreme danger without actually placing you in any danger at all.
 It provides one heck of an adrenalin rush within the safety and security of a metal cage.

 There are many highly recommended shark cage diving spots around the world, such as the Bahamas, Great Barrier Reef, Australia, Cocos Island, Costa Rica, and Shark Alley around Gansbaai, South Africa.

 Gansbaai is a lovely little town in the West Coast province of South Africa.
 It’s only about two hours away from Cape Town and is one of the favorite attractions for holiday-makers from the area.
 Of course, there is also lots to see and do in Cape Town, but nothing compares to diving with sharks!
 It is considered the shark cage diving destination in Southern Africa.

 Shark cage diving is starting to play a major role in South Africa’s tourism industry.
 In fact, according to Wikipedia, the only activity to draw more tourists to the country is a safari in Kruger National Park.

 There are many diving operators that take tourists out to shark alley to get their thrills.
 Most of them offer more than a trip in a boat and the chance to get up close and personal with one of the greatest and oldest predators in the world.
 For example, many operators include breakfast in their morning tours and lunch in the afternoons.
 Some also include drinks and snacks while on the boat.
 All equipment, including wetsuits, is also included in the tours.

-Many of the operators are also involved in eco-projects, such as conservation and education campaigns, so you can be sure their ethical practices.
+Many of the operators are also involved in eco-projects, such as conservation and education campaigns, so you can be sure of their ethical practices.